 Resource Topic Preferred Alternative Cumulative Effects Hazardous Materials and Waste Management Within the Atlantic and Pacific BOAs, implementation of the Proposed Action would result in introduction of potentially hazardous materials and waste as spent boosters and payloads enter the ocean.
 Hazardous materials are not expected to be found in concentrations high enough to adversely affect human environmental quality or habitat quality for marine life in the BOAs.
 Hazardous materials and wastes are expected to have negligible to minor impacts on environmental quality in the Atlantic and Pacific BOAs.
-At USAKA, no significant impacts on hazardous materials and waste management are expected at either KMISS or Illeginni Islet.
-At KMISS, CPS payload materials are expected to sink to the ocean floor with little potential for impact on marine life.
+At USAKA, no significant impacts on hazardous materials and waste management are expected to sink to the ocean floor with little potential for impact on marine life.
 At Illeginni Islet, approximately one CPS payload impact per year may occur throughout the CPS flight test program's 10-year period.
-The CPS payload impact would be expected to form a crater and ejected material and payload debris could be scattered around the point of impact.
+The CPS payload impact would be expected around the point of impact.
 Any visible test debris found would be collected as much as practicable, including hazardous materials.
-After decades of DoD testing at Illeginni Islet, no significant accumulation of hazardous materials has been detected.
-Continued soil and groundwater testing at Illeginni Islet and established response procedures for exceedance of levels specified in the UES substantially reduce the risk of cumulative hazardous materials effects.
-Given the protective measures in place to prevent cumulative effects for hazardous materials and wastes at Kwajalein Atoll, no cumulative effects are anticipated.
 Environmental Justice Under the Proposed Action, no significant impacts on environmental justice are expected in the BOAs or at Kwajalein Atoll.
 The Navy has identified no human health, environmental, or other effects of the Proposed Action that would result in disproportionately high or adverse effects on minority or low income-populations.
-Proposed activities would have negligible impacts on the environmental justice concern of subsistence fishing or related human health.
-The potential exists for negligible additive contributions to cumulative effects on subsistence fisheries, the Proposed Action would have negligible impacts (i.e., undetectable levels of effect) on cumulative effects to topics of environmental justice concern.
+Proposed activities would have negligible impacts on the environmental justice concern of subsistence fishing or related human health. • The potential exists for negligible additive contributions to cumulative effects on subsistence fisheries, the Proposed Action would have negligible impacts (i.e., undetectable levels of effect) on cumulative effects to topics of environmental justice concern.
 Human Health and Safety The Proposed Action in both the Atlantic and Pacific BOAs would be conducted using existing naval vessels and would operate in accordance with established Navy safety procedures to protect personnel and the public.
 All BOA target sites would be located outside of exclusive economic zones in international waters.
 Proposed activities would not have significant impacts to health and safety.
 All DoD testing activities at KMISS and Illeginni Islet take place within an active U.S. Army testing range and are therefore conducted in accordance with applicable U.S. Army and other federal and state safety standards and requirements.
 CPS flight tests at USAKA would not introduce new types of activities or increase levels of risk to personnel or the public.
 The Proposed Action would not result in significant impacts to health and safety.
 No substantial additive or interactive cumulative effects on health and safety have been identified.